-Students further develop an understanding of the concept of narrative in media products and forms in different context.
-Narratives in both traditional and newer forms include film, television, sound, photography, and interactive digital forms.
-Students analyse the influence of developments in media technologies on individuals and society, examining in a range of media forms the effects of media convergence.
-Students undertake production activities to design and create narratives that demonstrate an awareness of the structures and media codes and conventions appropriate to corresponding media forms.
+In this unit, students further develop an understanding of the concept of narrative in media products and forms in different contexts.
+Narratives in both traditional and newer forms include film, television, digital streamed productions, audio news, print, photography, games and interactive digital forms.
+Students analyse the influence of developments in media technologies on individuals and society; design, production and distribution of narratives in the media; and audience engagement, consumption and reception.
+The three Areas of Study invite students to consider: